Obi Melifonwu

-Henry-William Obiajulu Melifonwu (born April 5, 1994) is an American football safety.
+Henry-William Obiajulu Melifonwu (born April 5, 1994) is an American football safety for the San Antonio Toros of the Continental Football League.
 He played college football at UConn.
 He was selected in the second round of the 2017 NFL draft by the Oakland Raiders.

 Early life

 Henry William Obiajulu Melifonwu was born in London on April 5, 1994.
 His parents are Igbo Nigerians who moved to England.
 At age 3, Melifonwu's family moved to the USA.
 His middle name, Obiajulu, means 'consoled heart'.
-He has one older brother Michael, a sister, and two younger brothers, Nonso and Ifeatu.
+He has one older brother Michael, a sister Jennifer, and two younger brothers, Nonso and Ifeatu.

 Melifonwu attended Grafton High School in Grafton, Massachusetts.
 He played defensive back, quarterback and running back.
 As a senior, he rushed for 1,394 yards with 17 touchdowns.
 Melifonwu committed to the University of Connecticut to play college football.

 College career

 Melifonwu redshirted his first year at Connecticut in 2012.
 As a redshirt freshman in 2013, he started all 12 games and had 70 tackles and two interceptions.
 As a redshirt sophomore in 2014, he started 11 games, recording 75 tackles.
 As a redshirt junior in 2015, he started 12 of 13 games and had 88 tackles and two interceptions.
 As a senior in 2016, he started all 13 games and recorded 118 tackles and four interceptions.